craiglowe/copyNumberDiff/README.md

 <ol>
 <li> Check the setting of your machtype variable with:<br />
 echo $MACHTYPE<br />
-it should be something in this list: i386 i686 sparc alpha x86_64 ppc.
+it should be something in this list:<br />
+i386 i686 sparc alpha x86_64 ppc<br />
 If it is not, set your machtype variable.
 If you are not sure what your MACHTYPE variable should be, you can try typing "uname -m", "uname -p", or "uname -a" for some hints and pick the element from the previous list that most closely matches the output.
 For most people it will be "x86_64".
 <li> set USE_SAMTABIX to 1
 <li> set SAMTABIXDIR to locationOfRepoYouJustDownloaded
 <li> I use c-shell, so for me I add the following lines to my .cshrc (I also active USE_SSL, while compiling which may not be
-needed for many people, but probably will not hurt): setenv MACHTYPE x86_64<br />
+needed for many people, but probably will not hurt):<br />
+setenv MACHTYPE x86_64<br />
 setenv USE_SSL 1<br />
 setenv USE_SAMTABIX 1<br />
 setenv SAMTABIXDIR /home/lowec/samtabix<br />
+If you like to use bash, setting a variable in your .bashrc will look more like "export USE_XXX=1"
 </ol>

 <li> Go to a folder on your computer where you want the kent source tree to reside and type:<br />